mit-pdos/sigmaos/cpython3.11/Doc/reference/compound_stmts.rst

    Functions may be decorated with any valid :token:`~python-grammar:assignment_expression`.
 Previously, the grammar was much more restrictive; see :pep:`614` for details.

-A list of :ref:`type parameters <type-params>` may be given in square brackets between the function's name and the opening parenthesis for its parameter list.
-This indicates to static type checkers that the function is generic.
-At runtime, the type parameters can be retrieved from the function's :attr:`~function.__type_params__` attribute.
-See :ref:`generic-functions` for more.

-.. versionchanged:: 3.12
-   Type parameter lists are new in Python 3.12.

 .. index::
    triple: default; parameter; value